 - Your business is active and has been for at least six months.

 - Monthly revenue figures for your business equal at least $2,500.

 - The bulk of your business revenue comes from selling goods or services.

-In addition to the details above, know that some businesses will not be a good fit for the Capital on Tap Business Credit Card.
+In addition, know that some businesses will not qualify for the Capital on Tap Business Credit Card.
 If your business is a sole proprietorship, charity, non-profit organization, trust, fund, club or other non-registered organization, you will not be eligible to open an account at this time.

 Benefits of the Capital on Tap card

 The Capital on Tap card offers a number of perks that could work in your favor as a small-business owner.
 Below are eight benefits you may enjoy if you open an account.